Countable models of weakly quasi-o-minimal theories I: Trivial weakly o-minimal types

 Let $p\in S_1(A)$ and let $a\models p$.
 Recall that the set $\mathcal D_p(a)$ is the union of all relatively $Aa$-definable subsets of $p(\Mon)$ that are bounded in $(p(\Mon),<)$; since $p(\Mon)$ is a convex subset of the monster, each of these bounded subsets is included in a segment with endpoints in $\dcl(Aa)\cap p(\Mon)$.
 Therefore, the set $\mathcal D_p(a)$ equals the union of all segments $[f(a),g(a)]$, where $f,g:p(\Mon)\to p(\Mon)$ are relatively $A$-definable functions; $\mathcal D_p(a)$ can also be described as the convex hull of $\dcl(Aa)\cap p(\Mon)$.

-\begin{Lemma} A type $p\in S_1(A)$ (in an o-minimal theory) is trivial if and only if $\mathbf p_r$-germs are $A$-bounded if and only if $\mathbf p_l$-germs are $A$-bounded. \end{Lemma} \begin{proof}We will prove that $p\in S_1(A)$ is trivial if and only if $\mathbf p_r$-germs are $A$-bounded; a similar proof establishes the other equivalence.
+\begin{Lemma} A type $p\in S_1(A)$ (in an o-minimal theory) is trivial if and only if $\mathbf p_r$-germs are $A$-bounded if and only if $\mathbf p_l$-germs are $A$-bounded. \end{Lemma} \begin{proof} We will prove that $p\in S_1(A)$ is trivial if and only if $\mathbf p_r$-germs are $A$-bounded; a similar proof establishes the other equivalence.
+By Lemma \ref{Lemma_trivial_iff_Dp=Dq} it suffices to prove that $\mathcal D_q(a)=\mathcal D_p(a)$ holds for all right nonforking extensions $q$ of $p$ and all $a\models q$, if and only if $\mathbf p_r$-germs are $A$-bounded.